se4astien/BrightLight-react/README.md

 # Travel Factor

-Showcase site which uses Flexbox for the layout and React for the creation of multiples components for the structure.
+Showcase site which uses Flexbox for the layout and React for the creation of multiples components with props for the structure.

 ## Installation